rubyonjets/jets/docs/_docs/cloudwatch-events.md

 end
 ```

-This pattern of watching CloudWatch events be used for automating things like automatically closing back up security group ports that get unintentionally get opened.
-CloudWatch Events opens up a world of possible uses.
+This pattern of watching CloudWatch events can be used for things like automatically closing security group ports that get unintentionally opened.
+CloudWatch Events opens up a world of possible use cases.

 ## Multiple Events Support

 Registering multiple events to the same lambda function are supported.
-Just add as many as you need.
+Add as multiple event rules above the method definition.
 Example:

 ```ruby
 class SecurityJob < ApplicationJob